apache/doris/docs/en/docs/ecosystem/doris-streamloader.md

 ### FAQ

 - Before resumable loading was available, to fix any partial failures in loading would require deleting the current table and starting over.
-In this case, Doris-Streamloader would retry automatically.
+In this case, Doris Streamloader would retry automatically.
 If the retry fails, a retry command will be printed so you can copy and execute it.
-- The default maximum data loading size for Doris-Streamloader is limited by BE config `streaming_load_max_mb` (default: 100GB).
+- The default maximum data loading size for Doris Streamloader is limited by BE config `streaming_load_max_mb` (default: 100GB).
 If you don't want to restart BE, you can also dial down `max_byte_per_task`.

   To show current `streaming_load_max_mb`: